 a) The Company is committed to providing you with a high quality service.
 An essential part of that service is that we will communicate effectively with you so that you are kept informed of progress.

 b) The Company maintains a full complaints procedure to which any complaint should first of all be addressed.
 If the matter is unable to be resolved to your satisfaction you may refer it, in writing, to the Complaints Department, The Society of Will Writers.
-Newland House, The Point, Weaver Road, Lincoln, LN6 3QN
+Chancery House Whisby Way Lincoln LN6 3LQ

 c) The Company complies with the Society’s Code of Practice of which a copy is available upon request.